 Many people weighed in, and we decided to add our thoughts to the mix and give students and their parents the tools and options with which to determine whether a party school is the right place for them.

-What is a Party School?
+What Is a Top Party School?

 Often given a bad rap, these are schools that are typically state schools with prominent sports teams and a vibrant Greek life.

 Students who attend these schools report frequent partying and partaking in the activities that come along with that, such as drinking and drug use.